DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/normal.md

      ![soldered down](../img/normal_img/soldered-down.jpg)

 13. Your ribbon cable should now be secured in place with both ends of each capacitor soldered to the pads on the ribbon cable.
-       - Optional: Place Kapton tape across your solder joints to prevent thermal paste from potentially corroding your solder joints in the future.
+       - **Optional:** Place Kapton tape across your solder joints to prevent thermal paste from potentially corroding your solder joints in the future.
 It also helps in cases where you might have to rework your solder joints.
        ![kapton](../img/normal_img/13-kapton.jpg)

 14. Install the modchip.
 Slide the SoC ribbon cable into the connector on the left side of the modchip, install the left side of the modchip onto the eMMC module's FPC connector, install the eMMC module on the modchip, place a non-conductive material (like Kapton tape) between the eMMC module and the RAM chips, reconnect the battery and turn the console on.
 The modchip should blink blue a couple of times (glitching), then white (success).
-You should end up at a "No SD Card" splash screen with the Picofly logo after the modchip blinks white once.
+You should end up at a `No SD Card` splash screen with the Picofly logo after the modchip blinks white once.
      ![test-install](../img/normal_img/12.JPG)
      ![test-install](../img/normal_img/14.JPG)